 After a day exploring, relax at Carlisle's brew pubs including Molly Pitcher Brewing Co.
 History buffs will feel right at home ordering beers like the Powder Horn Porter, Cannonball Kolsch and the Minuteman Mild.
 You can also step into England at the Market Cross Pub & Brewery or Belgium at Cafe Bruges.

 Head over to the town of Mechanicsburg and uncover railroad history and more with the historic buildings that make up the Mechanicsburg Museum including the Stationmaster's House, Frankenberger Tavern, Freight Station and the Passenger Station.

 You can also walk down the street to Civil War & More.
 This popular bookshop offers collectibles, music and flags.
 The staff can also tell you anything and everything that happened during the Civil War in this area.

 Finish your history getaway by exploring the towns of the West Shore.
 Explore Civil War history by following the self-guided Civil War on the West Shore tour.
 Other interesting sites and drive-by monuments include the Historic Peace Church in Camp Hill, the Historical Society of East Pennsboro in Enola and the Fort Couch & General Couch Monument in Lemoyne.

-After discovering the hidden history spots on the West Shore, enjoy a pint or two at one of the following.
-Grain + Verse Bottlehouse in New Cumberland has over 200 varieties of beer to choose from.
-If you're looking to try something new, Al's of Hampden has over 100 options on draft.
+After discovering the hidden history spots on the West Shore, enjoy a pint or two at Al's of Hampden.
+They have over 100 options on draft.
 You can also pick up supplies and tips to brew your own beer at Scotzin Brothers in Lemoyne.